Nicola Griffith: Career

-Throughout the 80s and early 90s, Griffith worked as "an alcohol and drugs counsellor and case worker...; a hotline counsellor; a bouncer at a club; a tree technician and fence builder; a waitress; [and] labourer at an archaeological dig."

-By late 1987 Griffith, made her first professional fiction sale: "Mirrors and Burnstone" to Interzone.
+In late 1987 Griffith made her first professional fiction sale: "Mirrors and Burnstone" to Interzone.
 Her debut novel, Ammonite, received several offers from publishers, including St. Martin's Press, Avon Press, and Del Rey Books.
-Griffith has since published eight full-length novels, a memoir, and numerous short stories and novellas.
+Griffith has since published nine full-length novels, a memoir, and numerous short stories, essays, and novellas.
+While Griffith has said that she "resists labels to describe her work," much of her published material contains themes of gender and sexuality.

 In 2015, Griffith "founded the Literary Prize Data working group whose purpose initially was to assemble data on literary prizes in order to get a picture of how gender bias operates within the trade publishing ecosystem."

-The following year, "she began #CripLit, an online community for disabled writers."
+In 2015 she began #CripLit, an online community for disabled writers."

+In 2017, after completing her thesis, entitled "Norming the Queer: Narrative Empathy via Focalised Heterotopia," Griffith received her PhD by publication from Anglia Ruskin University.